 Sewing machine sales, service and repairWe offer an in-house service and repair facility for many makes of sewing machine and overlocker, starting at just £30 to clean, lubricate and adjust your sewing machine.
 For more details please scroll down to the bottom of the page.

 We use Silver sewing machines in our classes and workshops and are agents for these excellent machines.
-Silver is a UK company which has an extensive range of imported machines made for them; we stock the most popular models in the shop and all others are available within a working day or two.
+Silver is a UK company which has an extensive range of imported machines made for them.
+Demand has been high and availability is very limited at the moment.

 All Silver machines come with a two-year guarantee, and we will set yours up with you and introduce you to its key features.
 Sewing is our business so buying from us means you will get expert advice and help to use your new machine and take your skills to the next level.
 We do not sell machines online, but will be happy to deliver locally if required.

 Which machine is right for you?Sewing machines fall into two main categories - mechanical or computerised, which refers to how they are set up and controlled.
 They both use an electrical foot pedal to control speed but on the mechanical machines the stitch choices, lengths, etc. are adjusted by knobs or dials which directly move cogs and cams, and on the computerised ones it's all done by buttons.
 The computerised ones give you finer control over your sewing speed and even let you sew without using the foot pedal, and they have a greater range of decorative stitches.

-If you're not sure whether mechanical or computerised is best for you, you're very welcome to pop in and have a go with our machines so you can get a better feel for it.
+If you're not sure whether mechanical or computerised is best for you, you're very welcome to pop in for a chat so you can get a better feel for it.
 We won't pressure you into buying anything.

 Service and repairWe service and repair most makes of machine, from vintage to the present day.
 By "vintage" we really do mean the old days, going back to the 1890's - those old machines just keep on going as long as they're looked after.